OllinDesigns/toDoList/README.md

     - Todo.ts: This TypeScript model defines the structure of a ToDo item, representing data stored in the database.

     - ITodoItem.ts: This interface describes the structure of a ToDo item, which is used to interact with the database.

+## MONGO_CONNECTION_STRING

+    This project connects to MongoDB.
+You need to have a MONGO_CONNECTION_STRING for the connection to be established successfully.

 ## Dependencies